HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Writable timers

-If you can modify a timer you can make it execute some existent systemd.unit (like a `.service` or a `.target`)
+If you can modify a timer you can make it execute some existents of systemd.unit (like a `.service` or a `.target`)

 ```bash
 Unit=backdoor.service